rentry/rentry.github.io/_posts/2022-09-25-search-and-rescue-fitness.md

 ---
 layout: post
-title: "Search and rescue: fitness assessment"
+title: "Search and rescue: fitness (re)assessment"
 date: 2022-09-25
 description: "Every year, search and rescue members must complete a pre-approved route to confirm their physical fitness.
 The routes gain between 2000 and 3000 feet, all in around 5 miles.
 I went out this morning to check the box"
 categories: [SAR]